Armed Forces Day: Chile

 In Chile, Army Day (Día de las Glorias del Ejército) is a national holiday celebrated every 19 September, a day after the independence day, with the Gran Parada Militar, a military parade where all the branches of the armed forces display some of their troops and equipment in a special part of O'Higgins Park in Santiago.
 Several other smaller parades can be seen in other cities of the country, as well as air displays by the air force, on Independence Day, 18 September.

 For the Chilean Navy, its counterpart is the national Navy Day (Día de las Glorias de la Armada) celebrations on 21 May, in honor of the double anniversaries of the Battle of Iquique and the Battle of Punta Gruesa in 1879.
-Valparaiso is where the main celebrations are concentrated, with a military parade in the morning and the President of Chile's State of the Nation address in the afternoon.
+Valparaíso is where the main celebrations are concentrated, with a military parade in the morning and the President of Chile's State of the Nation address in the afternoon.
 Similar parades are hosted in major and minor cities and towns nationwide.